-My academic research focuses on engaged learning – oftentimes referred to as high impact pedagogical practices – with a particular focus on service-learning and community engagement.
-I have investigated this both in regards to practice and policy within teacher preparation and, more broadly, across higher education.
-Most recently, my emphasis has been on the rise of digital learning technologies.
+My academic research focuses on engaged learning – oftentimes referred to as high impact pedagogical practices.
+This scholarship spans across multiple fields and areas: service-learning and community engagement; teacher preparation; higher education; the rise of digital learning technologies.
 My scholarship includes eight books and dozens of academic articles, book chapters, policy reports, and book reviews.
 I have published in some of the top journals in the field – such as Teachers College Record, Educational Researcher, Equity & Excellence in Education, Educational Studies, the Michigan Journal of Community Service Learning, and the Journal of Philosophy of Education; and with some of the top academic publishers, including Palgrave, Routledge, and Corwin.
 My books have won prestigious awards, been translated into several languages, and have been reviewed in numerous academic journals, such as Anthropology & Education Quarterly, Teachers College Record, Educational Studies, and the Michigan Journal of Community Service Learning.
 My research has been cited in thousands of academic publications and used in dozens of undergraduate, graduate and doctoral programs around the country and internationally.
-Please click on the links below (or from the pull-down menu under “ACADEMIC RESEARCH”) for some of my key scholarship in these particular areas.
+I summarize below a few of these research areas: